InQuest/iocextract/README.rst

     example[.]com
     tcp://example[.]com:8989/bad

-Note that some URLs may show up twice if they are caught by multiple REGEXes.
+Note that some URLs may show up twice if they are caught by multiple regexes.

 If you want, you can also "refang", or remove common obfuscation methods from IOCs::